Cartographica Neerlandica Map Text for Ortelius Map No. 120

 120.1.{1579/1580L2Add{The liberties of the city of VERONA.

 120.3.
 [Its] wool in fineness excels above the other sorts of Italy.
 The city is most excellently and pleasantly situated, beautified with fair and excellent buildings, public as well as private.
-It has many famous monuments from antiquity worth looking at, amongst which is the Amphitheatre, which the common people call Arena, {1606E only{[that is] The Sand}1606E only}; of all those [amphitheatres] which have survived in Italy or in other places of Europe [this is] the most complete [one], and least affected by the injuries of time or the rage of barbarous nations.
+It has many famous monuments from antiquity worth looking at, among which there is the amphitheatre, which the common people call Arena, {1606E only{[that is] the sand}1606E only}; of all those [amphitheatres] which have survived in Italy or in other places of Europe [this is] the most complete [one], and least affected by the injuries of time or the rage of barbarous nations.

 120.6.
-There is in this area a very high mountain (the Map places it between Lago di Garda and the river Adese) which they call Mount Baldo.
-This hill is very well known to Herbalists {1606E only{and Apothecaries}1606E only}, who flock together there from all quarters, and who gather many kinds of herbs and roots, necessary for a good Physical [condition], and good and wholesome for the use by man.
+There is in this area a very high mountain (the map places it between Lago di Garda and the river Adige) which they call Mount Baldo.
+This hill is very well known to herbalists {1606E only{and apothecaries}1606E only}, who flock together there from all quarters, and who gather many kinds of herbs and roots, necessary for a good physical [condition], and good and wholesome for the use by man.

 120.8.
 There are also other springs in this country, provided by the benefit of nature, both pleasant and profitable.
-But the studious Reader desiring to know more about this territory, let him read Blondus and Leander the Italians, and he shall be fully satisfied, I boldly affirm.
+But the eager reader desiring to know more about this territory, let him read Blondus and Leander about Italy, {1606E only{and he shall be fully satisfied, I boldly affirm}1606E only}.
 Torellus Sarayna has written an entire book about the antiquities, origins, government and policy and about the famous men of the city of Verona.

 120.11.
-But when Lord Iacomo Foscarini in the year 1569 became mayor of Verona at the time when there was a terrible famine, he brought alleviation to the plight of its citizens at his own expense by providing corn from the surrounding areas.
-And through subtle cunning, he convinced the land owners of those plains to cultivate them, instructing them to dig ditches, to separate good soil from stony soil and throw these stones into the ditches or to pile them up to free the soil from them, so that seeds can grow, water can be drained, and to plough and plant using some manure.
-And this was accomplished, so that now you see something quite different from that sandy desert, because it has been turned into fertile grounds, for which they were very grateful to this wise Lord}1608/1612I only}. © Marcel van den Broecke ©.
+But when lord Iacomo Foscarini in the year 1569 became mayor of Verona at the time when there was a terrible famine, he brought alleviation to the plight of its citizens at his own expense by providing corn from the surrounding areas.
+And through subtle cunning, he convinced the land owners of those plains to cultivate them, instructing them to dig ditches, to separate good soil from stony soil and throw these stones into the ditches or to pile them up to free the soil from them, so that seeds can grow, water can be drained, and he taught them to plough and plant using some manure.
+And this was accomplished, so that now you see something quite different from that sandy desert, because it has been turned into fertile grounds, for which they were very grateful to this wise lord}1608/1612I only which ends here}.

 Bibliographical sources